STEBELE/STEBELE/README.md

-- 👋 Hi, I’m @STEBELE
+- 👋 Hi, I’m @Sydney Tebele
-- 👀 I'm an Aspiring Full Stack Web Developer and an Engineering Graduate from Wits university. i love building out new projects, solving problems and exploring new technologies.
+- 👀 I'm a Engineering Graduate from Wits university. i love building out new projects, solving problems and exploring new technologies.
 - 🌱 I’m currently learning backend development, new frameworks/libraries, Application of ML and open source.
 Im working on completing Udacity Full-stack Developer Nanodegree.
 - 💞️ I’m looking to collaborate on fullstack projects.
 - 📫 How to reach me: email--kamogeloteb@gmail.com